 - An excess is payable for each claim

-- The cover ends on the earlier of the expiry date on the policy, practical completion or any occupation of the works
+- The cover ends on the earlier of the expiry date on the policy, practical completion or when the owners start to occupy the works